caraya/xml-workflow/markdown-source/TO DO.md

 The original idea was for text and code-heavy content.
 Is there a case to be made for a more expressive vocabulary?
 I'm thinking of additional elements for navigation and content display such as asides and blockquotes

-## Explore implementing a serviceworker solution for these projects
+## Explore implementing a serviceworker solution

 <iframe width="560" height="315" src="//www.youtube.com/embed/Rr2vXDIVerI" frameborder="0" allowfullscreen></iframe>